aneudy1702/cypress-mock-integration-template/README.md

 - **Visual Testing Integration**: Configure visual testing tools to compare snapshots and identify UI regressions.
 - **GitHub Actions CI/CD**: Automated testing pipeline set up using GitHub Actions to run tests on every push/pull request.
 - **Custom Reporting**: Generate detailed test reports and set up Slack notifications for real-time updates.

+## Test Reports

+Test reports and artifacts (screenshots and videos) are generated for each test run.
+You can view the latest reports and artifacts in the [GitHub Actions](https://github.com/aneudy1702/cypress-mock-integration-template/actions) tab by selecting the latest workflow run and downloading the artifacts listed under "cypress-report".

 ## Getting Started